Día de los Muertos Festival

 When & Where

-The annual Dia de los Muertos Festival will be held at the Mesa Arts Center.
+The annual Día de los Muertos Festival will run from October 21 to 22 at the Mesa Arts Center, which is located at 1 E Main Street, Mesa AZ 85201.
+Festival hours will be held from 10:00 a.m. to 5:00 p.m.
 This is a free celebration created in collaboration with the local community.

 Enjoy Live Performances